We’ve heard it time and time again menopausal weight gain is your greatest frustration. Especially around the middle.

 If you’re of the generation who grew up being told to avoid fat, hear this!
 Healthy fat does not make you fat.

 In fact, it helps to keep you sated and build hormones.
-Especially if the fat you choose provides omega-3 essential fatty acid (EFA) which our bodies can’t make themselves.
+Especially if the fat you choose is extra virgin olive oil – it provides omega-3 essential fatty acid (EFA) which our bodies can’t make themselves.

 Additionally, consuming fats is beneficial to your joint health and your skin thanks to the anti-inflammatory effect.